Observation of triple J/$\psi$ meson production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 The values of the SPS single, double, and triple prompt-\JPsi cross sections ($\sigma^\mathrm{1p}_\text{SPS}$, $\sigma^\mathrm{2p}_\text{SPS}$, $\sigma^\mathrm{3p}_\text{SPS}$) are obtained with \helaconia at LO or at approximately next-to-leading-order (NLO*) accuracy~\cite{Lansberg:2013qka,Lansberg:2014swa}.
 For the single prompt-\JPsi prediction ($\sigma^\mathrm{1p}_\text{SPS}$), the theoretical calculations \textsc{ho(data)} in Table~\ref{tab:sigma_jpsi_theory} are normalized with a parameterization~\cite{Lansberg:2016deg} that reproduces the data measured in \pp collisions at 7\TeV~\cite{CMS:2015lbl,ATLAS:2015zdw}, including all feed-down contributions from decays of heavier charmonium resonances.
 For the double and triple prompt-\JPsi processes, the \helaconia calculations include only the $\Pgy$ feed-down because the $\PGcc$ decay contribution is only a few percent.
 All predictions for cross sections of nonprompt \JPsi meson production in beauty hadron decays ($\sigma^\mathrm{1np}_\text{SPS}$, $\sigma^\mathrm{2np}_\text{SPS}$, $\sigma^\mathrm{3np}_\text{SPS}$) have been obtained with \MGvATNLO (v.2.6.6)~\cite{MadGraph} matrix elements, scaled by a factor of 1.15 to account for next-to-next-to-leading-order \bbbar cross section corrections~\cite{dEnterria:2016ids}, combined with the \PYTHIA 8.244 generator for parton shower and decays (including all feed-down quarkonium contributions)~\cite{Lansberg:2014swa}.
+Mixed prompt plus nonprompt cross sections ($\sigma^\mathrm{XpYn}_\text{SPS}$) are obtained from $\JPsi+\bbbar$ events generated with \helaconia at LO in the color-singlet model interfaced with \PYTHIA 8.244 for the \PQb-quarks fragmentation into nonprompt \JPsi mesons.
 The uncertainties include the (dominant) theoretical scale dependence and the (subdominant) PDF uncertainties of the CT14NLO set~\cite{Dulat:2015mca}, except for the single prompt-\JPsi predictions that have a better precision because they are determined with an explicit fit of the NRQCD predictions to the LHC data~\cite{Lansberg:2016deg} and have an associated 10\% uncertainty of experimental origin.
 All these sources are treated as uncorrelated and the corresponding uncertainties are added in quadrature.